(Revised Oct 16, 2014)

 - Genotype 1a & 1b: Gilead’s Sovaldi plus Janssen’s Olysio.

 The drug combinations above are interferon-free therapies that have fewer side effects, shorter treatment durations and higher cure rates.
-FDA approval is expected at the end of 2014 or the beginning of 2015.
+FDA approval is expected at the end of 2014.

 Note: It is expected that with the approval of interferon-free therapies HCV medical providers will be overwhelmed with HCV patients seeking treatment.
 The time for beginning the dialogue with your medical provider is now.
 There is a great deal of information about how to advocate for treatment on our fact sheet web page.